bradymiller/bradymiller.github.io/todo/index.md

 1. MU3 research

 ### Scheduled items to do
-1. After release 5.0.2, change docker farm mariadb version to 10.4
+1. Change docker farm mariadb version to 10.4
 1. Whenever update or build the docker, check if need to increment the `git clone https://github.com/letsencrypt/letsencrypt` branch that is collected.

 ### OpenEMR Code Reviews